kopuj/neuralNetworks/Assignments/Assignment_week4.md

 ## Setup

-Use the pretrained [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) (file "glove.6B.100d.txt"), that are also available e.g. in [Kaggle](https://www.kaggle.com/datasets/anmolkumar/glove-embeddings).
+Use the pretrained GloVe embeddings, that can be downloaded [from this link](https://nlp.stanford.edu/projects/glove/); pick any of the recently uploaded versions (e.g., one of the "2024 Wikipedia + Gigaword 5" zip files).

 ## Task

-With the pretrained GloVe embeddings, find the word vectors for the three words "man", "woman", and "king".
+* With the selected pretrained embeddings, find the word vectors for the three words "man", "woman", and "king".
 With these, calculate the vector obtained from the expression

+&nbsp;
     vec("woman") - vec("man) + vec("king")

+&nbsp;
     and find the nearest vector(s) to it, using the cosine similarity as the distance measure.
 You can use the code in [weekly material](../Text_preprocessing.ipynb) as the starting point.

+&nbsp;
     Can you explain your result?

+* Find another example case involving word vectors that leads to an interesting result, and reflects the semantic connections between words.
+Explain your example.

 ## Deliverables